emqx/quic/README.md

 Suggested to use Len=0 if caller want to buffer or reassemble the data on its own.

+note, the requested Len cannot exceeed the stream recv window size of connection opts otherwise {error, stream_recv_window_too_small} will be returned.

 ### Shutdown stream

 ``` erlang